Frobenius splitting of Schubert varieties of semi-infinite flag manifolds: Normality of quasi-map spaces

 \begin{proof} Since the both cases are parallel, we concentrate into the case $\sGB_{2,\beta}^{\flat} ( w, v )$.

-As $\P^1 \times \sB$ is a homogeneous variety, Kim-Phandaripande \cite[Theorem 2 and Theorem 3]{KP01} applies and hence $\sGB_{2,\beta}$ is a rational variety.
-Then, a pair of Schubert subvarieties (with respect to the a pair of opposite Borel subgroups of $\mathop{SL} ( 2 ) \times G$) of $\P^1 \times \sB$ presented as $\{ 0 \} \times \sB ( w )$ and $\{ \infty \} \times \sB^{\mathrm{op}} ( v )$ is used to define $\sGB_{2,\beta}^{\flat} ( w, v )$.
+As $\P^1 \times \sB$ is a homogeneous variety under the group action of $(\SL ( 2 ) \times G)$, Kim-Phandaripande \cite[Theorem 2 and Theorem 3]{KP01} applies and hence $\sGB_{2,\beta}$ is a rational variety.
+Then, a pair of Schubert subvarieties (with respect to a pair of opposite Borel subgroups of $\SL ( 2 ) \times G$) of $\P^1 \times \sB$ presented as $\{ 0 \} \times \sB ( w )$ and $\{ \infty \} \times \sB^{\mathrm{op}} ( v )$ is used to define $\sGB_{2,\beta}^{\flat} ( w, v )$.
 Hence, \cite[Proposition 3.2 c)]{BCMP} implies that $\sGB_{2,\beta}^{\flat} ( w, v )$ is either empty or unirational (and hence connected).
-Since the pair of Schubert varieties with respect to the opposite Borel subgroups forms the dense subset of the pair of translations of Schubert varieties by applying the $G$-action, it must contain a pair of Schubert varieties in general position.
+Since a pair of Schubert varieties with respect to the opposite Borel subgroups forms the dense subset of the pair of translations of Schubert varieties by applying the $G$-action, it must contain a pair of Schubert varieties in general position.
 Therefore, \cite[Corollary 3.1]{BCMP} implies that $\sGB_{2,\beta}^{\flat} ( w, v )$ has rational singularity.
 The last assertion is a well-known property of rational singularities \cite[Definition 5.8]{KM98}. \end{proof}

+\begin{cor} In the setting of Theorem \ref{BCMP}, we additionally assume that $\sGB_{2,\beta}^{\flat} ( w, v )$ is nonempty.
+Then, we have